Chhota Shakeel: 2010s

 On 15 May 2012, the Office of Foreign Assets Control (OFAC), a branch of the United States Department of the Treasury, sanctioned Shakeel and D-Company high-ranking leader Tiger Memon under the Foreign Narcotics Kingpin Designation Act (Kingpin Act).
-According to the OFAC, Shakeel and his criminal group were involved in international drug trafficking since the late 1980s.
+According to the OFAC, Shakeel and his criminal group have been involved in international drug trafficking since the late 1980s.
 The narcotics smuggled included heroin and hashish, which were brought from Afghanistan and Thailand and imported illegally into the United States, Western Europe, the Middle East, Latin America, and Africa.
 As part of this sanction, U.S. citizens were prohibited from engaging in business activities with Shakeel, and his assets under U.S. jurisdiction were also frozen.

-In mid-2016, D-company lieutenant and Dawood's brother Anees Ibrahim had a fallout with Skaheel over the D-Company's operations in Dubai.
+In mid-2016, D-company lieutenant and Dawood's brother Anees Ibrahim had a fallout with Shakeel over the D-Company's operations in Dubai.
 Anees wanted to oust Shakeel of his leadership role.
 Shakeel organized a faction within the D-Company to counter Anees' efforts.
-Dawood refused to take sides since he wanted to keep his friendship with Shakeel and ties with his sibling Anees.
-Other high-ranking leaders of the D-Company were confused with whose orders to follow, and this infighting created tensions within the criminal group.
+Dawood refused to take sides as he wanted to maintain his friendship with Shakeel and ties with his sibling Anees.
+Other high-ranking leaders of the D-Company were confused about whose orders to follow, and this infighting created tensions within the criminal group.

-In 2016, the police were able to gain possession of a photograph of Shakeel after it was taken during a birthday party of another suspect involved in the Bombay attacks.
+In 2016, the police gained possession of a photograph of Shakeel after it was taken during a birthday party of another suspect involved in the Bombay attacks.
 Shakeel was caught on camera for the first time in the 1980s, and the picture remained the only photograph of him for at least three decades.
 During these years, Shakeel was suspected of living in a mansion near Karachi, Pakistan.

-In 2017, Dawood's brother Iqbal Kaskar was arrested for extortion by the Thane police.
-In that criminal case, Shakeel was accused of helping Iqbal by help him threaten people for money.
+In 2017, Dawood's brother, Iqbal Kaskar, was arrested for extortion by the Thane police.
+In that criminal case, Shakeel was accused of helping Iqbal by helping him threaten people for money.
 Investigators stated that Iqbal's arrest worsened the ties between Shakeel and Anees.